-The Postgraduate Research Experience Survey (PRES) and the Postgraduate Taught Experience Survey (PTES) are two national surveys for postgraduate students, facilitated by the Higher Education Academy (HEA).
+The Postgraduate Research Experience Survey (PRES) and the Postgraduate Taught Experience Survey (PTES) are two national surveys for postgraduate students, facilitated by Advance HE.

 The surveys allow us to collect feedback on the experiences of our research and taught postgraduate students in an anonymous and user-friendly way.
 The data is confidential to Sheffield Hallam and is used by staff and students to improve the student learning experience.